MilesLuca/Speyeria_Silver/README.md

 # Bioinformatics Tools

-Tools used for the analysis are liste below.
+Tools used for the analysis are listed below.

 * gatk/4.1.4.1
 * picard/2.20.7